DW579/donut_mern/README.md

 # donut_mern

-Faster email builds built on the MERN stack
+Expedite QA process by streamlining the image hosting process.
+Built on the MERN stack.

 ## Start sever